apachecn/pytorch-doc-zh/docs/1.0/distributions.md

 ```

 Lookup returns the most specific (type,type) match ordered by subclass.
-If the match is ambiguous, a &lt;cite&gt;RuntimeWarning&lt;/cite&gt; is raised.
+If the match is ambiguous, a `RuntimeWarning` is raised.
 For example to resolve the ambiguous situation:

 ```py
 @register_kl(BaseP, DerivedQ)